 Prayer:

-Father, like the women of the Beguines, may we live out true repentance by loving our neighbours and caring for those in need.
-Give us hearts that see the poor and marginalised and hands that serve with compassion.
-Help us to be countercultural witnesses of Your love and truth, even when it is difficult.
-Strengthen us to be Your light in the world.
+Father, like the women of the Beguines, may I live out true repentance by loving my neighbours and caring for those in need.
+Give me a heart that see the poor and marginalised and hands that serve with compassion.
+Help me to be a countercultural witness of Your love and truth, even when it's difficult.
+Strengthen me to be Your light in the world.
 Amen.

 Scripture: